samarmeena9920/Food-Delivery-App/README.md

 # Food Delivery App

-Thias is a full-stack food delivery application with separate admin and user interfaces.
+This is a full-stack food delivery application with separate admin and user interfaces.
 It allows users to browse food items, add them to cart, place orders, and track their orders.
-Admins can manage food items and view all orders.
+Admins can manage food items , change order status and view all orders.

 ## Project Access